szabogabor91/gimlet-website/src/gimlet-cli/manage-environments-with-gimlet-and-gitops.md

 ## Next Steps

-There are a few of paths you can take:
+There are a few paths you can take:

-- You can read how to [Kick-off GitOps with Gimlet](/gimlet-cli/kick-off-gitops-with-gimlet)
+- You can read how to [Bootstrap GitOps with Gimlet](/gimlet-cli/bootstrap-gitops-with-gimlet) and work with the GitOps repo from CI

+- or learn how to use variables in Gimlet manifest files in the [Preview environments with Gimlet](/gimlet-cli/preview-environments-with-gimlet) guide

 - or read the reference of
   - [gimlet manifest create]()